Vacation rentals in Vancouver Island

 Cabin in Jordan River

-A private, West Coast retreat located 40 meters above the surf, bordering China Beach.
+Ocean front West Coast retreat located 40 meters above the surf, bordering China Beach.
 Enjoy beach fires, forest walks, hiking, mushroom forging and surfing.
-A short intermediate trail besides the cabin will take you down to the beach.
-The 560 square foot cabin is set back on the property, offering spectacular panoramic views of the Juan de Fuca Straight and the Olympia Mountains.
-Cozy up by the wood fire in this modern cabin or have a bath in outdoor bathtub and enjoy the breathtaking views!
+A short intermediate private trail will take you down to the beach.
+The 560 square foot cabin is set back on the property, offering spectacular panoramic views of the Juan de Fuca Straight.
+Cozy up by the wood fire in this cozy 1 king bed cabin or have a bath in the outdoor bathtub and enjoy the breathtaking views!

 Guesthouse in Ucluelet